 Who is accountable for the IEP?

 Your child’s IEP must state the services and supports she needs to participate and meet her annual goals.
-Read also : How to Enroll in an Online School.
+See the article : How to Prepare Your Child for Nursery School.
 The school district is responsible for ensuring that your IEP is being followed and services are provided as planned.

 Who is responsible for an IEP?
 Implementation of the IEP will be the responsibility of the school.
 However, consider how what you do outside of school hours can help your child meet IEP goals.
 The faster goals are accomplished, the faster new goals can be set to realize your vision for your child.